-Figure 3: Expected total costs for CCC
+Figure 4: Expected total costs for BLC

-Considering how much the property developer and/or the contractor will pay is important.
-The property developer who is in contractual agreement with CCC with its principal contractor will have such a liability for costs that the incentive to improve the construction site's logistics and achieve the intended effects of CCC will be the highest possible.
+Consideration as to how much the property developer and contractor are each to pay is important.
+The property developer who contracts with BLC with its principal contractor will have such a liability for costs that the incentive to improve the construction site's logistics and achieve the intended effects of BLC will be the highest possible.
 It is open to discussion as to whether the distribution presented above is correct.

-3.7 Contract model
+3.7 Business model